Saks Fifth Avenue is officially bankrupt And now the financial fallout will affect many brands and designers.

-The current situation at Saks Fifth Avenue
+The Collapse of Saks Fifth Avenue

 “No” seems like a good play to me… Saks is probably going bankrupt and soon, but I can’t see it happening before Christmas… the bad press would crush them in the most important time of their year.